-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the Diversified Recovery Bureau debt with the credit bureaus and possibly get it removed from your credit report.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They help you dispute the Diversified Recovery Bureau debt with the credit bureaus and possibly get it removed from your credit report.
 It’s also quite possible that you will never hear from or have to deal with a debt collector like Diversified Recovery Bureau again.

 Diversified Recovery Bureau, LLC Complaints